mcogswell/mcogswell.github.com/why_cat/index.md

 1. __Optimization in Image Space__ (uses gradients)

-    Training a CNN is just adjusting the _patterns_ (free variables) neurons look for in _images_ (fixed variables) so the neurons become more and more likely to associate the patterns of a cat image with the label "cat".
+    Training a ConvNet is just adjusting the _patterns_ (free variables) that neurons look for in _images_ (fixed variables) so the neurons become more and more likely to associate the patterns of a cat image with the label "cat."
-    Instead, this visualization method leaves _patterns_ alone (fixed variables) and adjusts _images_ (free variables) so the neurons are more and more likely to see the patterns they want to call "cat".
+    Instead, this visualization method leaves _patterns_ (fixed variables) alone and adjusts _images_ (free variables) so the neurons are more and more likely to see the patterns they want to call "cat".
     Note that these methods start with a blank image and optimize from there instead of starting with a real image and perturbing it, so these techniques are __not image specific__.
-They simply ask "What image would the CNN like to see?"
+They simply ask "What image would the ConvNet like to see?"
     {::comment}
     (TODO: Is it just adversarial examples when you start with an image?)
     {:/comment}